Doag/PL-SQL-Conventions/articles/00_general.md

 There are separate engines for SQL and PL/SQL in the Oracle Database.
 In certain occasions the database will switch from one engine to the other and these switches will cost you performance.
 For example, if you use a PL/SQL function in the WHERE clause of a SQL statement, the context switch will take place for each row!

 ## 3. Use bind variables in SQL
-Although it might seem tempting to write something like ```sql SELECT * FROM emp WHERE empno = 10 ```, be aware that this statement has to be parsed each time should empno change.
-By using a bind variable, the parsed query can be reused, so you better write something like "SELECT * FROM emp WHERE empno = pi_empno"
+Although it might seem tempting to write something like ```SELECT * FROM emp WHERE empno = 10```, be aware that this statement has to be parsed each time should empno change.
+By using a bind variable, the parsed query can be reused, so you better write something like ```SELECT * FROM emp WHERE empno = pi_empno```

 Full story: http://www.akadia.com/services/ora_bind_variables.html